-The best thing about these waffles is that they're not a compromise.
-If you've ever tried chaffles, you know that those are delicious but quite different than the real thing.
-These keto waffles are not.
-They're crispy, have a pleasant vanilla flavor, and smell amazing as they bake.
+The best thing about these keto waffles is that they're not a compromise.
+Chaffles, for example, are delicious but quite different than the real thing.
+These waffles are not.
+They have a pleasant vanilla flavor and smell amazing.
+I often make a double batch and freeze the leftovers for easy weekday breakfasts - I simply pull them out of the freezer and lightly toast them.

 Ingredients